BOSTON — Massachusetts shoppers looking for summer dog day deals are expected to crowd local stores for another sales tax holiday this weekend.

 In what is becoming an annual event, the state will suspend the 6.25 percent tax on Saturday and Sunday.

-The state has held a sales tax holiday in 10 of the last 11 years.
+The state has had a sales tax holiday in all but one year since 2004.

-The sales tax would remain in effect during the holiday for cigarettes and big-ticket purchases, such as cars and motorboats, and any item costing more than $2,500.
+The sales tax remains in effect for cigarettes and big-ticket purchases such as cars, motorboats and anything costing more than $2,500.

-Food and most clothing are already exempt from the Massachusetts sales tax.
+Food and most clothing are already exempt from the sales tax.